Form No. 122 (Earlier Form No. 12B) - Change of Employment - Somu & Associates

 Avoiding Interest

-Without Form 122, the new employer may under-deduct tax.
+Without Form 122 (Earlier Form No. 12B), the new employer may under-deduct tax.
 That shortfall surfaces later as additional tax plus interest when you file your return.
+The consequences of late or short payment are covered in our ITR Filing Essentials guide.

-If Form 122 wasn't submitted at the time and you now hold multiple Form 16s for the year, filing your return takes a slightly different path:
+If Form 122 wasn't submitted at the time and you now hold multiple Form 130s (Earlier Form 16s) for the year, filing your return takes a slightly different path.
+Form 122 and Form 130 reflect the renumbering introduced under the Income-tax Act, 2025 - see our Income Tax Act 2025 - Overview article for the full picture of what's changed:

 1. Combine income.
-Aggregate the total income earned from every employer during the financial year.
+Aggregate the total income earned from every employer during the tax year.

 2. Consolidate TDS.
-Add up the TDS amounts shown across all your Form 16s.
+Add up the TDS amounts shown across all your Form 130s (Earlier Form 16s).

 3. Pay the differential tax, if any.
 Once income and TDS are reconciled, settle whatever tax shortfall remains before filing.

-Why this catches people off guard: previous employers have typically already deducted tax from your salary and deposited it with the department - so the department already knows about that income.
+Why this catches people off guard: Previous employers have typically already deducted tax from your salary and deposited it with the department - so the department already knows about that income.
 When your combined salary across employers pushes you into a higher slab or past the basic exemption limit, the shortfall doesn't go unnoticed.
 It can trigger a penalty notice, which is avoidable simply by submitting Form 122 at the time of joining.
+For current slab rates under both regimes, see our New Tax Regime vs Old guide.